 How to Become a B.C.-Certified Offshore School

 B.C.-Certified Offshore Schools are located outside Canada and the Province of British Columbia and are authorized to offer the B.C. curriculum.
 The Ministry of Education certifies, inspects and regulates offshore schools, and ensures that they meet B.C. education standards.
-The Offshore School Program helps meet the goals of B.C.'s International Education Strategy by creating pathways that support international students who are considering coming to B.C. to study, live and work.
+The Offshore School Program creates pathways that support international students who are considering coming to B.C. to study, live and work.

 Expansion of the British Columbia Offshore School Program